DoSomeLight/dosomelight-lk/README.md

 ### 1. Fork project

-Press button **Fork** and then you'll be in your own copy of dosomelight-lk repo:
+ Take the first step: fork project!

-<div class='ll'>While on current project page, take the first step:
+\
-fork project!</div>
+Press button **Fork** and then you'll be in your own copy of dosomelight-lk repo

 ![fork-img](/docs/img/fork.png)